 We may share your personal data with the parties set out below for the purposes set out above.

-- With external third-party advertisers (such as Facebook or Google) to help us identify customers similar to our audience or to serve relevant adverts to you on third party websites.
+• With external third-party platforms and advertisers (such as Facebook or Google) to help us identify customers similar to our audience or to serve relevant adverts and content to you on third party websites.
 The information shared with these advertisers is pseudonymised to protect your personal data.

 UEFA will not sell, rent or transfer your personal data to third parties without your consent and for reasons other consistent with the purpose for which the data were originally collected or for other purposes authorized by law.

 Your personal data is generally stored within the EEA but in limited circumstances may be transferred to suppliers located in the US or within UEFA member associations’ territories that are not within the EEA.
 Where UEFA transfer your personal data from within the EEA to a country outside the EEA, we ensure adequate security measures are in place to offer equivalent protection as your personal data would receive within the EEA and in compliance with applicable data protection law.
 We have in place EU Model Contractual Clauses as an adequate safeguard for transfers outside the EEA.
 For further details on how we safeguard your personal data transferred outside the EEA (including how to obtain a copy of such safeguards) contact us using the details set out in Section 15 below.